oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Workflows when using other Okta products
 If you have Okta SSO or Okta UD you might be entitled to Workflows.
 Check if you can access Workflows by going to **Okta organization > Admin > Workflows > Workflows console**.
-If you use these products but don’t have access to Workflows, please contact your CSM
+If you use these products but don't have access to Workflows, please contact your CSM

 ### Workflows as part of WIC trial
 To sign up for a WIC trial: